-- AceCombat has the player take out bombers or other aircraft on the ground from time to time.
+- The player takes out bombers or other aircraft on the ground from time to time.
 Attacking ships at anchor also shows up occasionally.

-- Also makes the player the subject of this trope a few times, with you being the sitting duck after being on the recieving end of a surprise attack on your base or needing to refuel mid-combat.
+- The player becomes the subject of this trope a few times, with you being the sitting duck after being on the receiving end of a surprise attack on your base or needing to refuel mid-combat.
 Slowly taxiing to the runway while fuel trucks and hangars are bombed to oblivion around you is one of the most intense scenes in the game.

 - In the Virmire mission of Mass Effect, one way you can help your allies against Saren's base is destroying his fighters when they come in to rearm.